× Explore our resources to learn how to reach your career goals with a graduate business degree.

 The GMAT exam structure

 What’s on the GMAT exam?
-The GMAT exam structure consists of four sections with a total testing time of three hours and seven minutes:
+The GMAT exam structure consists of three sections with a total testing time of 2 hours and 15 minutes:

-• Verbal Reasoning (Verbal, 65 minutes) the Verbal section measures your reading comprehension, critical reasoning, and sentence correction skills.
+• Verbal Reasoning (Verbal, 45 minutes) the Verbal section measures your ability to read and comprehend written material and to reason and evaluate arguments.

-The full testing experience takes about three and a half hours to complete, including two optional 8-minute breaks.
-You can choose to bypass the breaks, and instead continue on to the next section of your exam.
-If you exceed the time allotted for your breaks, the excess time will be deducted from the next section of your test.
-During breaks, remember to remain in the test building and designated locations, which typically include the locker area, the test center lobby, and the nearest restroom.
+The full testing experience takes under 2 and a half hours to complete, including one (1) optional 10-minute break, which you can take after the first section OR after the second section.
+If you take your break after the first section, you will not have the option to take another break after the second section.
+During the break, remember to remain in the test building and designated locations, which typically include the locker area, the test center lobby, and the nearest restroom.

 What to do before the GMAT test begins

-2. After you select where to send your score report, you will see the Select Section Order prompt.
+On test day, you will see the Select Section Order prompt.
 This appears after the navigation tutorial and immediately prior to beginning your GMAT exam.
-You will have three section order options and two minutes to make a selection.
+You can take the exam in whatever section order you prefer, which ultimately totals six section-order choices.
 If you do not make a selection within two minutes, the first order will be selected.
 To help you decide, we suggest that you think through your strengths and the testing strategies that work best for you.

 During the GMAT assessment

 Once you start your GMAT exam, an onscreen clock will count down your remaining time.
 Be sure to track your progress and keep pace throughout the exam.
-The Quantitative and Verbal sections of the test use computer-adaptive testing, which means the program selects your next question based on your previous responses.
-You won’t be able to change your answers once you move to the next question, so if you’re stuck, choose the best answer you can and move on.
+All sections of the test use computer-adaptive testing, which means the program selects your next question based on your previous responses.
+With the Question Review & Edit feature, you will be able to bookmark and review as many questions as you want, and you can change up to three answers per section with any time you have remaining at the end of a section.
 If you don’t finish in the allotted time, you will still receive scores as long as you have worked on every section.
 Keep in mind that your scores will reflect the number of questions answered and will decrease significantly with each unanswered question.

 Not sure of an answer on the GMAT test?
 Good news, there’s a strategy for guessing.